twice154/CONNETO/README.md

 * Full support for Xbox controllers and PlayStation controllers, and some other HID gamepads
 * Use mDNS to scan for compatible GeForce Experience (GFE) machines on the network

-## Features to come
-* Gamepad mapping
-* Improved UI
-* Better error handling

 ## Installation
 * Download [GeForce Experience](http://www.geforce.com/geforce-experience) and install on your GameStream-compatible PC
 * Install the [latest release](https://github.com/moonlight-stream/moonlight-chrome/releases)

 ## Requirements
-* Chrome browser on Windows, Mac OS X, Linux, or Chrome OS
+Server:
 * [GameStream-compatible](http://shield.nvidia.com/play-pc-games/) computer with GTX 600+ series desktop or mobile GPU (for the PC from which you're streaming)

+Client:
+- Chrome browser on Windows, Mac OS X, Linux, or Chrome OS
+* [GameStream-compatible](http://shield.nvidia.com/play-pc-games/) computer with GTX 600+ series desktop or mobile GPU (for the PC from which you're streaming)

+Both Sides:
 * High-end wireless router (802.11n dual-band recommended) or wired network

 ## Building